Deus Ex: Human Revolution: Gameplay

 Deus Ex: Human Revolution is an action role-playing game incorporating first-person shooter and stealth mechanics.
 Players take the role of Adam Jensen, a man equipped with mechanical cybernetic implants called augmentations.
 The game's environments, ranging from open world hubs to more scripted environments, are explored in first-person, although actions such as hiding behind cover, conversing with non-playable characters (NPCs), and some attack animations switch to a third-person view.
 In these environments, players can find NPCs who will advance both the main story quest and optional side quests: completing quests, along with other actions such as combat with enemies, rewards Adam with experience points, which raise his experience level.
 Also accessible are black market vendors that supply equipment and weapons for Credits, the in-game currency.
 Interactive objects within environments can be highlighted, although these options are either turned off on the hardest difficulty or can be turned off in the options menu by the player.

 There are various ways to approach the game's situations: players can use a violent approach and shoot their way through environments while using cover to hide from enemy fire.
-Alternatively, Adam can take a stealthy approach, avoiding guards and security devices and using cover to avoid enemy sight lines.
+Alternatively, Adam can take a stealthy approach, avoiding/knocking out guards and security devices and using cover to avoid enemy sight lines.
 Adam can move between cover elements and around corners while staying hidden.
 The melee takedown system offers lethal and non-lethal options, in addition to an assortment of lethal and non-lethal weapons.
 Adam can also move the bodies of enemies into hiding places, preventing them from being seen and raising an alarm.
 A crucial part of Adam's abilities are augmentations, which can be acquired and upgraded using Praxis Kits either bought from particular vendors, found in the game environments, or are automatically unlocked by leveling up: higher-level augmentations require more Praxis Kits to unlock.
 Augmentation functions can range from passive enhancements to Adam's vision or damage resistance to active upgrades such as allowing Adam to fall from great heights without injury or increase his strength.
 Some augmentations depend on Adam's energy level, deactivating after an amount of energy has been drained.